APENFT (NFT) Price Reaches $0.0000

-APENFT (NFT) traded 8.1% lower against the US dollar during the 1 day period ending at 18:00 PM ET on April 13th.
-APENFT has a total market cap of $9.29 million and $30.61 million worth of APENFT was traded on exchanges in the last 24 hours.
+APENFT (NFT) traded 2.9% lower against the US dollar during the 1 day period ending at 22:00 PM ET on April 15th.
+In the last seven days, APENFT has traded 16% lower against the US dollar.
+APENFT has a total market cap of $9.21 million and $28.95 million worth of APENFT was traded on exchanges in the last 24 hours.
 One APENFT token can now be bought for $0.0000 or 0.00000000 BTC on exchanges.
-In the last seven days, APENFT has traded 12.6% lower against the US dollar.

 Here’s how similar cryptocurrencies have performed in the last 24 hours: